uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 1. Ensure your environment meets the requirements above.
 2. Clone this repository into an empty directory (e.g. `~/gds`, `~/dm`, or whatever), so that you have something like `~/gds/dmrunner`.
+3. Run `make bootstrap`
-3. Run `make setup` - follow instructions.
+4. Run `invoke setup` - follow instructions.
-4. Run `make` to bring up the Digital Marketplace locally.
+5. Run `invoke run` to bring up the Digital Marketplace locally.

 ## Using a virtual machine
 If you do not use macOS or wish to use a completely isolated environment to use DM Runner you can alternatively use the